metzger100/Papermc-AIO-Script/README.md

 -creating a backup.zip of the three Vanilla levels; Easy to add more Levels for the backup

+-Autorestart

+-Autoactivate noip2 on startup (deactivated by default)

 ## Prerequirements:
 -Debian/linux with ssh-server (Option at Installation with netinstaller)